Enes Kanter Freedom: Philanthropy

 During the summer of 2018, Kanter held 16 free basketball camps in the United States.
 Also in the same year, Kanter started a fundraiser for wildfire victims in Greece.
 In the summer of 2019, 40 free basketball camps were initially scheduled, but he ultimately hosted 50.
 Another 50 free camps were planned for the summer of 2020.

+Abrahamic Accords Basketball School

+In December 2023, Freedom announced his plans to create basketball schools all over the world that brings Christians, Muslims and Jews together to play basketball.